Gollum

 Gollum is a fictional character in J. R. R. Tolkien's fantasy world of Middle-earth.
-He was introduced in the 1937 fantasy novel The Hobbit, and became important in its sequel, The Lord of the Rings.
+He was introduced in the 1937 fantasy novel The Hobbit, and became a major character in its sequel, The Lord of the Rings.
 Gollum was a Stoor Hobbit of the River-folk who lived near the Gladden Fields.
-In The Lord of the Rings, it is stated that he was originally known as Sméagol, corrupted by the One Ring, and later named Gollum after his habit of making "a horrible swallowing noise in his throat".
+In The Lord of the Rings, it is stated that he was originally known as Sméagol before he was corrupted by the One Ring, and later named Gollum after his habit of making "a horrible swallowing noise in his throat".

-Sméagol obtained the Ring by murdering his relative Déagol, who found it in the River Anduin.
-Gollum called the Ring "my precious", and it extended his life far beyond natural limits.
-Centuries of the Ring's influence twisted Gollum's body and mind, and, by the time of the novels, he "loved and hated [the Ring], as he loved and hated himself."
-Throughout the story, Gollum was torn between his lust for the Ring and his desire to be free of it.
-Bilbo Baggins found the Ring and took it for his own, and Gollum afterwards pursued it for the rest of his life.
-Gollum finally seized the Ring from Frodo Baggins at the Cracks of Doom in Mount Doom in Mordor, but he fell into the fires of the volcano, where he was killed and the Ring destroyed.
+Sméagol obtained the Ring by murdering his cousin Déagol, who found it in the River Anduin.
+Gollum calls the Ring "my precious", and it extended his life far beyond natural limits.
+Centuries of the Ring's influence have twisted Gollum's body and mind, and, by the time of the novels, he "loved and hated [the Ring], as he loved and hated himself."
+Throughout the story, Gollum is torn between his lust for the Ring and his desire to be free of it.
+In The Hobbit, Bilbo Baggins finds the One Ring and takes it for his own, and Gollum afterwards pursues it for the rest of his life.
+In The Return of the King, Gollum finally seizes the Ring from Frodo Baggins at the Crack of Doom in Mount Doom in Mordor, but he falls into the fires of the volcano, where both he and the Ring are destroyed.

 Commentators have treated Gollum as a monster: the Tolkien scholar Verlyn Flieger suggests that Gollum is Tolkien's central monster-figure.
 Others have described Gollum as a psychological shadow figure for Frodo, and as an evil guide in contrast to the wizard Gandalf, the good guide.
-They have noted, too, that Gollum is not wholly evil, and that he has a part to play in the will of Eru Iluvatar, the omnipotent god of Middle-earth, necessary to the destruction of the Ring.
+They have noted, too, that Gollum is not wholly evil, and has a part to play in the will of Eru Iluvatar, the God figure of Middle-earth, necessary to the destruction of the Ring.
 For Gollum's literary origins, scholars have compared Gollum to the shrivelled hag Gagool in Rider Haggard's 1885 novel King Solomon's Mines and to the subterranean Morlocks in H. G. Wells's 1895 novel The Time Machine.

 Gollum was voiced by Brother Theodore in Rankin-Bass's animated adaptations of The Hobbit and Return of the King, and by Peter Woodthorpe in Ralph Bakshi's animated film version and the BBC's 1981 radio adaptation of The Lord of the Rings.
-He was portrayed through motion capture by Andy Serkis in Peter Jackson's Lord of the Rings and The Hobbit film trilogies.
+He was portrayed through motion capture by Andy Serkis in Peter Jackson's The Lord of the Rings film trilogy and The Hobbit: An Unexpected Journey.
 The "Gollum and Sméagol" scene in The Two Towers directly represents Gollum's split personality as a pair of entities.
 This has been called "perhaps the most celebrated scene in the entire film".

 Name

-One suggestion is that "Gollum" derives from golem, a being in Jewish folklore (Prague golem pictured).
+One suggestion is that Gollum derives from golem, the name of a being in Jewish folklore (Prague golem pictured).